Skip to content

 4. Caliber Of Support You Need

-While this often correlates with an EA’s level of experience, the factor here is more closely related to how much you’ll need to trust your EA to represent you.
+While this often correlates with an executive assistant’s level of experience, the more important factor here is how much you’ll need to trust your EA to represent you.

 If you merely need someone to be a task manager, that will often be less expensive than finding an EA who can step in as a trusted partner.